Stoneview Maintenance – Agent – TERMS AND CONDITIONS

 6.7 Stoneview shall ensure that they comply with any and all relevant codes of practice.

-6.8 While rendering the Services Stoneview shall ensure that furniture, flooring and walls in the Work Area that are not the subject of the Services are suitably covered and protected for the duration of the Job.
+6.8 While rendering the Services Stoneview shall ensure that furniture, flooring and walls in the Work Area that are not the subject of the Services are suitably covered and protected for the duration of the Job, please refer to client obligations prior works commence.

 6.9 It will not be the responsibility of Stoneview to remove any items from the work area prior works commence.
 If we have to due to the customer not doing so and to the agreement of the customer, we will not accept any responsibility for any damage caused to any items including floors or furniture.

-6.10 Stoneview shall properly dispose of all waste that results from his rendering of the Services.
+6.10 Stoneview shall properly dispose of all waste that results from his rendering of the Services, the work area shall be cleaned (builders Clean) as best reasonably possible but will not carry out a full clean or provide cleaners.

 6.11 If any damage is done by Stoneview during the course of the Job the Stoneview shall make good that damage prior to completing the Job.